 My four year old’s very favorite food is macaroni and cheese.
 It always has been and likely will be for the rest of her childhood.

-She tasted both versions and loved the scratch-made macaroni and cheese.
-In fact, she kept gobbling it up and we actually had to cut her off eventually.
+As our resident expert, she tasted both versions and loved the scratch-made macaroni and cheese.
+In fact, she kept gobbling it up and we had to take the big bowl away to avoid a tummy ache.

 HOMEMADE MACARONI and CHEESE